Banani-Rath/azure-devops-server-docs-pr/docs/admin/move-across-domains.md

      **TFSServiceControl quiesce**

 <a name="backup-dbs"></a>

 ## Back up the databases and the SQL Server Reporting Services encryption key

-1. Open the administration console for TFS and on the **Scheduled Backups** page, take a full backup.
+1. Open the administration console for Azure DevOps Server and on the **Scheduled Backups** page, take a full backup.
 The backup will back up everything you configured for backup in your backup plan, but it will do so immediately, not according to the time scheduled in the plan.
 If your deployment uses reporting, you can back up the encryption key as part of this backup set.

     ![You can close the window while the job completes](_img/ic688711.png)